Heat wave sparks blackouts, questions on India’s coal usage

 Supplies of coal at many thermal power plants are running perilously low, spawning daily power outages in several states.
 The shortages are sparking scrutiny of India’s long reliance on coal, which produces 70% of the country’s electricity.

-The situation highlights India’s pressing need to diversity its energy sources, as demand for electricity is expected to increase more than anywhere else in the world over the next 20 years as the densely populated country develops, according to the International Energy Agency.
+The situation highlights India’s pressing need to diversify its energy sources, as demand for electricity is expected to increase more than anywhere else in the world over the next 20 years as the densely populated country develops, according to the International Energy Agency.

 The shortages hit as blisteringly high temperatures are sweeping over parts of the country, prompting authorities to close schools, sparking fires at gigantic landfills and shriveling crops as a cool spring turned suddenly into unrelenting heat.